 Not according to the Bible.

 God cannot tolerate sin.
-Its not that He won’t
+Its not that He won’t tolerate sin, He cannot

 Actually, we do live forever.
 But sin brings about the death of our relationship with God.
 So its all about eternity.
 I won’t dive into the doctrines of heaven and hell here, but its sufficient to say that our sin will cause us to spend eternity without God.
 An eternity without love, without good, without righteousness, without provision, without justice.
 Without God.
 Eternity.